GuilhermeBento/simple_crawler/README.md

 # SimpleCrawler

-This is a simple crawler app for a job interview
+This is a simple crawler app

 ## Installation